-- Staff notify the Associate Dean of the relevant College of the provision of a short or professional course associate with an ANU certificate before delivery.
+- Staff notify the Associate Dean of the relevant College of the provision of a short or professional course associated with an ANU certificate before delivery.

 - The Associate Dean informs the relevant College Education Committee of any short or professional courses offered.
 College Education Committees monitor such courses for quality assurance and viability purposes.

 - Prior to the commencement of a course participants are provided with published information on:

 - The content of the course, the educational background and expertise of the teaching staff,

 - The nature of the certificate to be provided upon successful completion of the course,

 - Whether completion of the course may be considered for credit at ANU, and,

 - Fees, associated costs, cancellation advice and refund policy.

 - Participants are advised at or prior to the commencement of a course if the Student Complaint Resolution policy and procedure are applicable, or alternatively how they are to redress any grievances.

 - Where participants are given access to any ANU infrastructure, they agree to the following and their agreement is recorded: “I agree to abide by the Rules, Statutes, Orders, and Policies of the University and to comply with orders and directions made by the constituted authorities of the University”.